patrikvalentiny/postgresql-as-service/presentation.md

 theme: rose-pine
 paginate: true
 headingDivider: 2
-marp-cli:
-  html: true
 ---

-# Secure Frontend Apps with PostgREST
+# Frontend Apps with PostgREST

 How to build modern apps without a traditional backend